mosn/htnn/site/content/en/docs/reference/plugins/local_ratelimit.md

 ## Description

-This plugin limits the number of requests per second, by leveraging Envoy's `local_ratelimit` filter.
+The `localRatelimit` plugin limits the number of requests per second, by leveraging Envoy's `local_ratelimit` filter.
 The limiter is run before authentication.

 ## Attribute